 Melissa Benn comes from a long line of outspoken campaigners and prominent Parliamentarians.
 She was educated at Holland Park comprehensive and the London School of Economics where she graduated with a First in History, the first woman in a generation to do so.

-As a freelance writer, her journalism has appeared in a wide range of publications, including the Independent, the Times, Public Finance, Marxism Today, London Review of Books, Cosmopolitan and the Financial Times.
+Melissa’s journalism has appeared in a wide range of publications, including the Independent, the Times, Public Finance, Marxism Today, London Review of Books, Cosmopolitan and the Financial Times.
 She is a regular contributor to the Guardian, the New Statesman, Mslexia and Teach Secondary magazine, where she writes a regular column.
 Her essays have appeared in Storia, Feminist Review, Women: A Cultural Review, Race and Class, Forum, The Political Quarterly and in several collections of essays including Feminism and Censorship (Prism), Moving Targets:Women, Murder and Representation (Virago), New Gender Agenda (IPPR) and Women of the Revolution: Forty Years of Feminism (Guardian Books).

 Melissa has published nine books, including two novels.
 Her first novel, Hamish Hamilton, 1994 was described by writer Margaret Forster as ‘remarkably sophisticated’ for a first piece of long fiction.
 (Chatto and Windus, 2008) was widely praised and shortlisted for a British Book Award in 2008.
 It was described by the novelist Sara Paretsky as an ‘insider look at politics and power but a heartbreaking novel in its own right.’